ilovecode17/ilovecode17/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=30&lines=Hello+World.)](https://git.io/typing-svg)

----

 ## About Me

 - I love experimenting with new ideas and turning them into code.
 - Currently learning nothing in particular (but I do work with React and Python).
 - Goal: Build projects that are fun, useful, or just plain weird.
-- Fueled by curiosity (and probably too much coffee).

 ---